Pre-Occupational Therapy Psychology Degree

 - State of the Art Facilities.
 Walsh University houses laboratories equipped with the latest technologies giving our students "hands-on" experience with instruments and tools used in the field.

 - Master's of Science in Occupational Therapy.
-The Psychology pre-OT major provides the foundational education for competitive application for admission to a Master of Occupational Therapy Degree Program.
-Walsh University is currently in the development of a Master in Occupational Therapy degree program and will seek State and Regional Accreditation within the next two years.
+The Psychology pre-OT major provides the foundational education for competitive application for admission to a Master of Occupational Therapy (MOT) Degree Program.
+Walsh University will admit its first class of students to the MOT program in Fall 2017.

 Generally speaking, what courses will I need to take?